aws-samples/aws-do-eks/Container-Root/eks/deployment/horizontal-pod-autoscaler/custom-metrics-autoscaling/README.md

         fsx: true
 ```

 The manifest defines an EKS cluster version `1.29` with Karpenter version `0.33`.
-It has a managed node group of c5.xlarge instance type which is used to run system pods.
+It has a managed node group of c5.xlarge instance type nodes which is used to run system pods like coredns and karpenter.

 ## 1.7.
 Create EKS cluster